Blobfolio/blob-select/README.md

 .is-multiple: if the select allows multiple values .is-open: if the dropdown is open
-.is-opening: a transitional class to allow you to e.g. animate from display: none -->
+.is-opening: a transitional class to allow you to e.g. animate from display: none .is-disabled: if the select has the disabled attribute -->
 <div class="blobselect">